 5. Use a Halter as a way to Hang a Bucket of Flowers in the Garden:

 The noseband of an old halter makes a perfect holder for a tapered flower pot or small galvanized bucket of flowers.
 In this image from Hawk Hill, a small galvanized pail from the feed store fits perfectly into the noseband of a padded leather halter to brighten up my chicken coop.
-See the tutorial for making a this planter.
+See the tutorial for making this planter.

 Do you have suggestions for creative ways to reuse and repurpose old halters?
 Leave a comment below- I’d love to partner up and feature your project!